History and Refugee Services

-From 1975 through the early 1990s, Hmong refugees would make their way to Decorah from the mountains of Laos and Vietnam.
+From 1975 through the early 1990s, a large number of Hmong refugees would make their way to Decorah from the mountains of Laos and Vietnam.
 With the help of local churches through the Lutheran Immigration and Refugee Services as well as federal laws in the form of the Comprehensive Employment and Training Act or CETA of 1973 and the Job Training Partnership Act or JTPA in 1982, the Hmong refugees acclimated to their new life in America.

 See everything in the Decorah Refugee Resettlement Collection.

 Take a look at Hmong bags and their decorations or story cloths, which typically detail the journey that the Hmong took to flee and the obstacles in the way.
 Some also show images of cultural importance, such as the process of a marriage ceremony or scenes from folk stories.
-The Decorah Refugee Resettlement Collection also contains hmong ornaments, jewelry and clothing, with intricate details and varied colors.
+The Decorah Refugee Resettlement Collection also contains Hmong ornaments, jewelry and clothing, with intricate details and varied colors.